Esri/solutions-geoprocessing-toolbox/README.md

 Please note that some toolboxes are for ArcGIS Pro only, or ArcGIS Desktop only.
 These toolboxes will follow the above naming convention, but will not have a duplicate.

+Also note that some of our toolboxes are (Python Toolboxes)[http://desktop.arcgis.com/en/arcmap/latest/analyze/creating-tools/a-quick-tour-of-python-toolboxes.htm] (.pyt) and work in both ArcMap and ArcGIS Pro.
+These do not have the _arcmap_ or _pro_ suffix.

 * [Compatibility: ModelBuilder migration in Pro](http://pro.arcgis.com/en/pro-app/help/analysis/geoprocessing/modelbuilder/modelbuilder-changes-in-arcgis-pro.htm)
 * [Product info for ArcGIS Pro](http://www.esri.com/software/arcgis-pro)
 * [Help for ArcGIS Pro](http://pro.arcgis.com/en/pro-app/)